 Why choose Benchmark Thermo-Spruce?

-- The moisture absorption capability and rate of the wood is reduced as a result of thermal modification, in turn causing less moisture-induced deformation.
+- The wood’s reduced moisture absorption capability and rate from thermal modification results in less moisture-induced deformation.

-- We offer thermally modified spruce that bears the Nordic Swan Ecolabel.
-This means that the wood originates from responsibly managed forests, is free of chemicals and is extremely durable when used outdoors.
+- We offer thermally modified spruce with the Nordic Swan Ecolabel, which certifies that the wood originates from responsibly managed forests, is free of chemicals and is extremely durable when used outdoors.

-Additional options for flawless finish and easy installation
+Additional options for easy installation and a flawless finish

-The common spruce (Picea abies or Nordic spruce) is a coniferous tree of the pine family in the genus Picea, widespread in Europe.
+Norway spruce (Picea abies) is a coniferous tree of the pine family in the genus Picea, that is widespread in Europe.

-Without any treatment, spruce has almost white wood, is lightweight and soft and has medium mechanical properties.
+Without any treatment, spruce wood is lightweight, soft and almost white in color with medium mechanical properties.
 Spruce splits more easily than pine but it is less resinous.
-Spruce is very well-suited for thermal modification, becoming significantly more durable and stable thanks to this process and acquiring a beautiful golden brown tone.
+The wood is very well suited for thermal modification, which makes it significantly more durable and stable while also giving it a beautiful golden-brown tone.

-The colour of the wood will change over the course of time
+The color of the wood changes over time

-As with any other wood, the surface of thermally modified spruce will acquire a natural silver grey colour over time.
+As with any wood, the surface of thermally modified spruce will fade to a natural silver-gray color over time.
 This process starts immediately after the products are installed and can take a few months to several years depending on how much UV light they are exposed to.
 The durability of the boards is not affected.

 Wall cladding maintenance To oil or not to oil?